Shoebill Stork

 Experience fantastic Uganda birding along the Nile River in Murchison Falls National Park.
 Boat trips offer excellent opportunities to spot iconic species.
 Our Uganda birding tours here often combine wildlife viewing with exceptional avian encounters.

-Kidepo and the wild! an unforgettable track of true African wilderness
+Kidepo and the wild!
+An unforgettable track of true African wilderness

-Five primate spp occur including the localized Patas monkey.
-Predators are particularly well represented with 20 resident spp.
-Of these, the Black-Backed Jackal, Bat-Eared Fox, Aardwolf, Cheetah and Caracal are found in no other Ugandan national park.
-Twelve antelopes spp occur in this park in which the Greater Kudu, Lesser Kudu, Guenther’s Dik-Dik andMountain Reedbuck seen nowhere else in Uganda
+Five primate species occur, including the localized Patas monkey.
+No other Ugandan national park hosts the Black-Backed Jackal, Bat-Eared Fox, Aardwolf, Cheetah, and Caracal.
+Twelve antelopes spp occur in this park, in which the Greater Kudu, Lesser Kudu, Guenther’s Dik-Dik, and Mountain Reedbuck are seen nowhere else in Uganda.

 The park's swamps are especially important for bird lovers, as they are home to six rare papyrus species, including the Papyrus Gonolek, Blue-Headed Coucal, and the highly localized White-Winged and Papyrus Yellow Warblers—found nowhere else in Uganda!